D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 `plot_outputs -p /u/garciaav/different/diff_1575_spectra.h5`

 `-s -rs 10 18 -n -rn 2 3`
-Note: Plots all spectral data, range of spectral channels (10-18), all NPA data and range of NPA channels (2-3).
+Plots all spectral data, range of spectral channels (10-18), all NPA data and range of NPA channels (2-3).
 ![](|media|/visualize14-1.png "Spectra 10-18"){: width="200"}
 {: style="text-align: center"}
 ![](|media|/visualize14-2.png "NPA 2-3"){: width="200"}
 {: style="text-align: center"}

 `-fi -ls 1`
-Note: Plots active FIDA data and list of spectral channels (1).
+Plots active FIDA data and list of spectral channels (1).
 ![](|media|/visualize15.png "FIDA 1"){: width="200"}
 {: style="text-align: center"}

 ##Changing subplot parameters (applies to Case 1 & 2)

 You can change the x and y limits of the spectral plot with `-sx` and `-sy` arguments.
 Also, you can use `-sl` to plot the y axis on a log-scale.